 Individual learning goals have a strong correlation with student achievement and provide the greatest impact when developed by the child.
 John Hattie’s research suggests that effective learners set clear learning goals and know what needs to be done to achieve them.

-Our classroom teachers closely monitor our students’ reading progress using PM and PROBE benchmark assessments.
+Our classroom teachers closely monitor our students’ reading progress using PROBE assessments.
 With guidance from the classroom teachers, our students set personal reading targets each term, along with their proposed steps for success.
 When students achieve their reading goal, their achievement is celebrated with a certificate from the principal.
 The aim is to increase the purpose and motivation for students to improve their reading.

 You might assist your child in achieving their term reading target by: